 Below the line in accounting can be defined as an income or an expense in accounting that possesses no noticeable effect while dealing with the company profits in the present period.
 Below the line can be defined as an industry term to stand for expenses that are not accounted for.
 Though every income and expenditure considered, these incomes should not be included in company financials.
 Experts recommend when dealing with below-the-line transactions.
 An expert accountant must be consulted before the judgment on the line cases is passed.
 The repercussions, when neglected, might poss a severe consequence.

-Characteristics of below the line
+Characteristics of Below the line Accounting Items

 - Below the line has no impact on the profit and loss account of a company.
 Below the line, accounting, therefore, will tell the actual financial health of the company with no irrelevant artificial inflating.